romene/Naturaily-netlify/_posts/2018-07-12-node-js-7-types-of-applications-you-can-build-with-node-js.md

 Trello is a visual collaboration tools in the world - in various comparisons between similar solutions, it takes the 3rd place and is right behind Slack and G Suite.
 It is a well-known tool among startups and companies that rely on cooperation.
 Over **1.1 million users visit Trello every day** and 150,000 join Trello every week.

-According to Stackshare, Trello server side is built with Node.js.
+According to Stackshare, Trello's server side is built with Node.js.
 Developers stated that Node.js it is a great prototyping tool for single-page applications.
 Also, it turned out to be a good choice for a lot of open connections and instant propagation of updates.